 Lockers are assigned by the Student Affairs Office.
 Priority on locker assignments is given to matriculated students.
 Lost keys are replaced at a cost of $3.00.
 It is the student's responsibility to empty his or her locker and return the locker key.
 Lockers are assigned continuously and the College cannot guarantee the safety of personal items.
 All lockers will be cleaned out at the end of the summer semester.
 The College will not be responsible for any items left after summer semester.

 Students are issued a student ID at the beginning of their first term free of charge.
-Students requesting a replacement ID card will be assessed a fee of $10.
+Student ID's need to be visable at all times when on campus.
+Students requesting a replacement ID card will be assessed a fee of $15.
 Contact the Student Affairs Office for more information.

 - First offense $5.00